nedorazrab0/tc/README.md

-# tt
+# termux-alarm-clock

-Termux alarm clock, requires termux-api
+A lightweight python alarm clock CLI for termux using termux-api